Skip to main content

 3. House Cleaning/Lawn Care

 If you’d like to help in a very practical sense, you can offer to clean house, mow the lawn, shop for groceries, or some other helpful task.
 In general, we all have a tendency to say, “Don’t worry; I’ll get to it,” but during times of grief, it takes an extra measure of energy to accomplish even the most routine tasks.
-They may say “no” because they don’t want to inconvenience you, but show them that you aren’t inconvenienced, that you sincerely want to help.
+They may say “no” because they don’t want to inconvenience you.
+Show them that you aren’t inconvenienced, that you sincerely want to help.
 Be firm and gracious in your reply.
 “Please, I want to do this for you.
 Is Wednesday at 2pm okay for you?”

 4. Grief Journal or Sketchbook